kubernetes/website/content/zh-cn/docs/concepts/configuration/secret.md

 <!--
 #### Using imagePullSecrets

-The `imagePullSecrets` field is a list of references to secrets in the same namespace.
+The `imagePullSecrets` field is a list of references to Secrets in the same namespace.
-You can use an `imagePullSecrets` to pass a secret that contains a Docker (or other) image registry password to the kubelet.
+You can use an `imagePullSecrets` to pass a Secret that contains a Docker (or other) image registry password to the kubelet.
 The kubelet uses this information to pull a private image on behalf of your Pod.
 See the [PodSpec API](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core) for more information about the `imagePullSecrets` field.